-This feature is currently provided as a beta release.
+This feature is currently provided as an Early Adopter Release.

 The next generation of the Dynatrace AI engine delivers smarter, more precise answers along with an increased awareness of external data and events.